zama-ai/fhevmjs/docs/solidity/functions.md

 Note that ciphertext-plaintext operations may take less time to compute than ciphertext-ciphertext operations.

-Some binary operations do not have the capability of mixing ciphertext and plaintext operands.
-In this case, they only accept as input any combination of the `euintX` types.

 Note that in the backend, FHE operations are only defined on same-type operands.
 Therefore, the `TFHE` Solidity library will do implicit upcasting if necessary.